Ferie/Gulpfile/README.md

 ```

 ## The plugins used by this Gulpfile

-All the necessary plugins are in the `package.json` so it is easier to install them via package manager.

 **Note**: Keep them up to date so the Gulpfile can works at its best performances.